-This five-day course is designed primarily for IT professionals who have some experience with Windows Server.
+This e-learning course is designed primarily for IT professionals who have some experience with Windows Server.
 It is designed for professionals who will be responsible for managing storage and compute by using Windows Server 2016, and who need to understand the scenarios, requirements, and storage and compute options that are available and applicable to Windows Server 2016.

 - 3 months access to e-learning materials